Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Getting Around Paris with Children

-The Métro is the fastest way around Paris but presents real challenges for families with strollers and tired little legs.
-With younger children, buses are often the better option—they’re stroller-friendly with dedicated spaces, offer scenic routes through the city, and completely avoid underground stairs.
-The Navigo Easy card works on all public transport (Métro, bus, RER, and tram) and is much simpler than buying individual tickets—load it with rides or a day pass at any station.
-For longer distances, the RER trains connect central Paris with Disneyland Paris (RER A line, about 45 minutes) and Versailles (RER C line, about 30 minutes).
+The Métro is the quickest way around Paris and a real headache with strollers and short legs.
+With younger kids, the bus usually wins: stroller-friendly with a dedicated bay, scenic on top of it, and no underground stairs at all.
+The Navigo Easy card covers everything, Métro, bus, RER, and tram, and saves you the hassle of buying tickets one at a time.
+Load it with rides or a day pass at any station.
+For longer hops, the RER links central Paris to Disneyland Paris (RER A, about 45 minutes) and Versailles (RER C, about 30 minutes).

-Taxis and ride-hailing services (Uber and Bolt both operate in Paris) are very convenient for families, especially late evenings, rainy days, or when traveling with sleeping children.
-Most taxis can accommodate car seats if you bring your own portable one, but very few have them available on request—consider bringing a lightweight, foldable car seat or booster for younger children.
-Walking is often the most enjoyable way to explore individual neighborhoods, but keep distances realistic for little legs and plan rest stops.
+Taxis and ride-hailing (both Uber and Bolt run in Paris) are a lifesaver for families, especially late at night, in the rain, or with a sleeping kid in your arms.
+Most taxis will take a car seat if you bring your own portable one, but almost none keep them on hand, so a lightweight foldable car seat or booster for the younger ones is worth packing.
+Walking is still the nicest way to get under the skin of a neighborhood, just keep the distances honest for small legs and build in rest stops.

 Where to Stay in Paris with Kids

-Location matters enormously when visiting Paris with kids—staying central near a Métro stop saves hours of travel time and energy each day.
-Le Marais (3rd and 4th Arrondissements) offers a superb central location with parks, markets, excellent restaurants, and cultural attractions within easy walking distance.
-The Latin Quarter (5th Arrondissement) provides proximity to the Jardin du Luxembourg and Natural History Museum.
-The 1st Arrondissement puts you steps from the Tuileries, Louvre, and Seine.
+Location does more heavy lifting than anything else here.
+Stay central, near a Métro stop, and you claw back hours of travel and a lot of energy every day.
+Le Marais (3rd and 4th Arrondissements) is a great base, with parks, markets, good restaurants, and major sights all within walking range.
+The Latin Quarter (5th Arrondissement) puts you near the Jardin du Luxembourg and the Natural History Museum.
+The 1st Arrondissement drops you steps from the Tuileries, the Louvre, and the Seine.

-Strongly consider renting an apartment rather than booking a hotel room.
-You’ll get significantly more space, a kitchen for preparing breakfast and snacks (a huge money-saver and convenience with children), separate sleeping areas so adults can have evening time after kids are in bed, and a washing machine for the inevitable laundry.
-Finding hotel rooms in Paris that comfortably accommodate families of four or more is challenging and expensive, making well-located apartments often the smarter choice both practically and financially.
-Platforms like Vrbo, Booking.com, and Paris-specific rental agencies offer family-vetted options.
+Rent an apartment over a hotel room if you can.
+You get real space, a kitchen for breakfasts and snacks (a serious money-saver and a sanity-saver with kids), separate sleeping areas so the adults get an evening once the kids are down, and a washing machine for the laundry that always materializes.
+Paris hotel rooms that comfortably sleep a family of four or more are scarce and pricey, which is what makes a well-placed apartment the smarter call, financially and otherwise.
+Vrbo, Booking.com, and Paris-specific rental agencies all list family-vetted options.

 Saving Money in Paris with Kids

-Paris with kids can be surprisingly affordable thanks to generous free admission policies for children.
-Under-18s enter most national museums for free, including the Louvre, Musée d’Orsay, Centre Pompidou, and many more.
-Children under 4 ride public transport free, and those 4–9 travel at half price.
-Picnic lunches assembled from boulangeries and markets cost a fraction of restaurant meals and are often more fun for kids.
-Parks, playgrounds, and walking through beautiful neighborhoods cost nothing at all.
-For more comprehensive money-saving strategies, see our Paris on a Budget guide.
+Paris with kids can come out surprisingly cheap, mostly thanks to how generous the free-admission rules are.
+Under-18s get into most national museums free, the Louvre, Musée d’Orsay, Centre Pompidou, and a long list more.
+Kids under 4 ride public transport free, and 4-to-9s pay half.
+A picnic lunch built from a boulangerie and a market costs a fraction of a restaurant meal and is usually more fun for the kids anyway.
+Parks, playgrounds, and a wander through a good neighborhood cost nothing at all.
+For the full toolkit, see our Paris on a Budget guide.

 Health, Safety, and Essentials

 Paris is a very safe city for families.
-The primary practical concern is pickpockets in crowded tourist areas, on the Métro, and around major attractions—keep valuables in a front pocket or crossbody bag and teach older children to be aware of their belongings in crowds.
-French pharmacies (marked with distinctive green crosses on nearly every block) are excellent resources for minor medical needs—pharmacists are trained and licensed to advise on common childhood ailments and can recommend or dispense children’s medications without a doctor’s visit for minor issues.
-Tap water is safe to drink everywhere in Paris, so bring refillable water bottles to save money and reduce waste.
-The European emergency number is 112 (equivalent to 911), and Paris has numerous excellent hospitals and clinics.
+The one real concern is pickpockets in the crowded tourist zones, on the Métro, and around the big attractions.
+Keep valuables in a front pocket or a crossbody bag, and teach older kids to mind their things in a crush of people.
+French pharmacies (the green crosses on nearly every block) handle most minor medical needs.
+Pharmacists are trained and licensed to advise on common childhood complaints and can recommend or dispense kids’ medications for small issues without a doctor’s visit.
+Tap water is safe to drink everywhere, so bring refillable bottles and save the money and the plastic.
+The European emergency number is 112 (the equivalent of 911), and the city is well stocked with excellent hospitals and clinics.

 Best Time to Visit Paris with Kids

-Late spring (May through mid-June) and early fall (September through mid-October) are ideal for families visiting Paris with kids.
-Temperatures are comfortable for walking and outdoor play, parks and gardens are at their most beautiful, daylight hours are long, and crowds are noticeably thinner than during peak summer.
-Summer (July and August) can be very hot—temperatures above 35°C are increasingly common—and many local shops and restaurants close during August for annual vacation, though all major tourist attractions remain open.
-Winter offers the magic of holiday markets, dazzling Christmas decorations, and ice skating, but shorter days and cold temperatures limit outdoor time.
-Whichever season you choose, try to avoid French school holidays (check the academic calendar for Zone C, which covers Paris) and international half-term periods when family attractions see their heaviest crowds.
+For families, late spring (May to mid-June) and early fall (September to mid-October) are the sweet spots.
+The weather suits walking and outdoor play, the parks look their best, the days run long, and the crowds are noticeably lighter than at the height of summer.
+July and August can be brutally hot, with 35°C now turning up more often, and a lot of local shops and restaurants shut for the August holidays, though the major attractions stay open.
+Winter trades all that for holiday markets, dazzling Christmas lights, and ice skating, at the cost of short days and cold that cuts your outdoor time.
+Whenever you go, try to dodge the French school holidays (check the calendar for Zone C, which covers Paris) and the international half-terms, when family attractions are at their most jammed.

 What to Pack for Paris with Kids

-Pack layers regardless of season, as Parisian weather can shift quickly—a lightweight rain jacket and a warm layer are essential year-round.
-Comfortable walking shoes are the single most important item for everyone in the family; plan for extensive daily walking over cobblestones and uneven surfaces.
-Bring a compact day bag with water bottles, snacks, wipes, sunscreen, a portable phone charger, and any medications your children need.
-If traveling with a baby or toddler, pack a lightweight travel stroller, portable changing mat, and a baby carrier for situations where the stroller is impractical (the Eiffel Tower stairs, narrow museum passages, cobblestoned streets of Montmartre).
-A small first-aid kit with plasters and antiseptic saves pharmacy trips for minor scrapes.
+Pack layers no matter the season, because Paris weather turns on a dime.
+A lightweight rain jacket and a warm layer earn their place in the bag year-round.
+Comfortable walking shoes are the single most important thing you bring for everyone in the family, since you’ll be covering serious ground over cobbles and uneven pavement.
+Carry a small day bag with water bottles, snacks, wipes, sunscreen, a portable charger, and any medications the kids need.
+Traveling with a baby or toddler, add a lightweight travel stroller, a portable changing mat, and a baby carrier for the spots where a stroller is hopeless: the Eiffel Tower stairs, narrow museum passages, the cobbled lanes of Montmartre.
+A small first-aid kit with plasters and antiseptic saves a pharmacy run every time someone scrapes a knee.

 Plan Your Family Trip to Paris

-Use these comprehensive guides to plan every aspect of your Paris family vacation:
+Lean on these guides to nail down every piece of your family trip:

-Plan a Trip to Paris – Complete planning guide covering flights, visas, budgets, and logistics for your family trip.
+Plan a Trip to Paris – The full planning rundown on flights, visas, budgets, and logistics for a family trip.

-Where to Stay in Paris – Neighborhood guide to help you choose the best family-friendly area and accommodation.
+Where to Stay in Paris – A neighborhood-by-neighborhood guide to picking the right family base and accommodation.

-Things to Do in Paris – Comprehensive activity guide with family highlights and seasonal events.
+Things to Do in Paris – The wider activity guide, with family highlights and seasonal events.

-Paris Attractions – Detailed coverage of every major attraction including family tips and skip-the-line strategies.
+Paris Attractions – Every major attraction covered, with family tips and skip-the-line strategy.

-Paris Food Guide – Where and what to eat, including the best options for adventurous young palates.
+Paris Food Guide – What to eat and where, including the best options for adventurous young palates.

-Getting Around Paris – Transport guide with specific advice for navigating with strollers and children.
+Getting Around Paris – The transport guide, with specific advice for moving around with strollers and kids.

-Paris Neighborhoods Guide – Discover which arrondissements are most family-friendly and walkable.
+Paris Neighborhoods Guide – Which arrondissements are the most family-friendly and walkable.

-Paris Museums Guide – In-depth coverage of museums with children’s programs, family trails, and age recommendations.
+Paris Museums Guide – A deeper look at museums with children’s programs, family trails, and age recommendations.

-Day Trips from Paris – Family-friendly excursions including Versailles, Giverny, and Disneyland Paris.
+Day Trips from Paris – Family-friendly excursions, Versailles, Giverny, and Disneyland Paris among them.

-Paris on a Budget – Money-saving tips and free activities perfect for families watching their spending.
+Paris on a Budget – Money-saving tactics and free activities tailor-made for families watching the spend.